Benedict Bogeaus: Final Films

 Bogeaus' final films included two directed by Byron Haskin in Mexico: From the Earth to the Moon (1958) and Jet Over the Atlantic (1959).
 The latter was the first production from Inter-Continent Films and Inter-Continent Releasing, two companies formed by Bogeaus and James R. Grainger.
 They announced a series of films, including Jet Over the Atlantic, The Gold Bug, Shoot Out!, Early Autumn and The Glass Wall.
 However, only Jet was made.

 His last production was Most Dangerous Man Alive directed by Dwan that was filmed in 1958 in Mexico but not released until 1961.
 Dwan and Bogeaus cooperated in three unfilmed projects, a remake of The Bridge at San Luis Rey, Will You Marry Me, written by Dwan, and The Glass Wall.

 Personal life

-Bogeaus was married from 1928 to 1931 to Broadway star Ethelind Terry, from 1939 to 1944 to actress Mimi Forsythe and from 1944 to 1962 to actress Dolores Moran.
+Bogeaus was married from 1928 to 1931 to Broadway star Ethelind Terry, from 1939 to 1944 to actress Mimi Forsythe and from 1946 to 1962 to actress Dolores Moran.

 He died of a heart attack, aged 64.

+Bogeaus was parodied in name only in the Three Stooges comic books of the 1950's; a recurring villain/adversary of the Stooges was named "Benedict Bogus."